SaraynesGS/SaraynesGS/README.md

 ### 🌍 Projects & Interests

 - Eager to contribute to projects that leverage data-driven decision-making in fast-paced environments.
 - Recently completed a Data Science Bootcamp at Ironhack.
-Looking to collaborate on open-source projects and gain hands-on experience with tools like Python and Power BI.
+Looking to collaborate on open-source projects and gain hands-on experience with tools like Python and Tableau.

 ### 🌐 Connect with Me